upbound/docs/content/all-spaces/query-api/_index.md

   --set "features.alpha.apollo.storage.postgres.create=true"
 ```

-This will directly create a PostgreSQL cluster handled by [CloudNativePG](https://cloudnative-pg.io).
+These flags create a PostgreSQL cluster handled by [CloudNativePG](https://cloudnative-pg.io).

 Users can also provide their own instance if needed, by setting `features.alpha.apollo.storage.postgres.create=false` and providing all the required information at `features.alpha.apollo.storage.postgres.connection`.